luongtran/mysexdata/README.md

 <h2>ADMIN Webpage</h2>
 <p>In this web you can manage all users.
 You can delete, create, update or list them.
 Another functionality that provides is the possibility to block
 users that receive a lot of abuse messages.
+<p>This webpage is created using activeadmin gem that provides a full integration with our ruby models.